mjrskiles/csc360_final_project/wrigleyville/README.md

 This project must be run with the command `ng serve --proxy-config proxy.conf.json` at the moment.
 The reason is we are using a proxy redirect to avoid a CORS issue with the CTA Train Tracker service until we have some backend services.

+The easiest way to run the project is `npm start`

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

 ## Code scaffolding